dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### edgeRouter(iPad, iSub, iSketch, iLength, iLabel, iType):

+	Description:

-	edgeRouter(iPad, iSub, iSketch, iLength, iLabel, iType) - this function is router for the edge.
+		This function is router for the edge.
 It cut the iSub with iSketch pattern.
 The new object will get iLabel label.

-##### Args:
+##### Description:

 		iPad: Pad object of the sub-object, for routing
 		iSub: sub-object, edge or face